-Cocaine is drug that is used on a recreational basis that has significant potential for abuse that leads to a cocaine addiction.
+Cocaine is a recreational drug used with significant potential for abuse that leads to cocaine addiction.
 Cocaine is a schedule II drug in the United States.
 It is available legally for use in a liquid form only within a hospital setting.
 It is not available for prescription.
-Like all street drugs, the quality and strength of product purchased is inconsistent.
-In other words, short of testing, there is no way to determine what the user is actually consuming.
+Like all street drugs, the quality and strength of the product purchased are inconsistent.
+In other words, short of testing, there is no way to determine what the user is consuming.
 This adds a serious element of risk to its use.
-Cocaine users are drawn to its perceived to be positive effects on the brain including increased energy, motivation, and an elevation in mood.
+Cocaine users are drawn to its perceived positive effects on the brain, including increased energy, motivation, and an elevation in mood.

-Cocaine is derived from the coca leaf which is common to several South American countries, most notably Peru, Columbia, and Bolivia.
+Cocaine is derived from the coca leaf, common in several South American countries, most notably Peru, Columbia, and Bolivia.
 The raw coca leaves are chemically processed to produce a white powder.
 Street cocaine is diluted with other substances such as sugar, other local anesthetics, or baby laxative.
 When stripped of additives, cocaine looks like small, irregular chunks.
 These chunks are known as rocks or “crack” cocaine.
 Powdered cocaine is usually inhaled through the nose, also known as “snorting,” or dissolved in water and injected.
 Crack cocaine is smoked.
-Either form of the drug may be mixed with other drugs such as heroin, or methamphetamine.
+Either form of the drug may be mixed with other drugs such as heroin or methamphetamine.
 The effects of use can be felt nearly instantly.

 Over time cocaine’s negative impact on health worsens.
 It can permanently damage the heart muscles and lead to kidney damage.
 Cocaine also alters brain chemistry over time.
-These changes can cause behavioral abnormalities, lead to Attention Deficit Hyperactivity Disorder (ADHD) or psychosis.
-Continual use results in reduced cognitive performance and poor decision making skills.
-All of which make life difficult.
+These changes can cause behavioral abnormalities to lead to Attention Deficit Hyperactivity Disorder (ADHD) or psychosis.
+Continual use results in reduced cognitive performance and poor decision-making skills.
+All of which makes life difficult.

 Cocaine is emotionally, psychologically, and socially addictive.
-A cocaine addiction may not be apparent at first glance, but there are recognizable signs that you can be on the lookout for.
+Cocaine addiction may not be apparent at first glance, but there are recognizable signs that you can be on the lookout for.

-- Increased agitation and movement or hyperactivity, this may include muscle tics
+- Increased agitation and movement or hyperactivity may include muscle tics.

 - Effusive enthusiasm and joy, at least in the beginning.